Cardiff Bay railway station

 Cardiff Bay railway station (Bae Caerdydd), formerly Cardiff Bute Road, is a station serving the Cardiff Bay and Butetown areas of Cardiff, Wales.
 It is the southern terminus of the Butetown branch line 1 mile (1.5 km) south of Cardiff Queen Street.

-Only one platform is now in use.
-The station building lies on Bute Street, although the rest of the station remains visible from the nearby Lloyd George Avenue.
+Currently one platform is in use, Platform 2, which opened 26th May 2025.
+The existing Platform 1, which closed on the same day, is being redeveloped.
+The station building lies on Bute Street, although access to the station is from the nearby Lloyd George Avenue.
 For various reasons, including it being the origin of the first steam-powered passenger train service in Wales, the station is a Grade II* listed building.

 Passenger services are provided by Transport for Wales.

 History

 The line to the docks was opened on 9 October 1840 but the station was not mentioned in Bradshaw's railway timetables until December 1844.
 It was opened as Cardiff Bute Dock but the name was changed to Cardiff Docks in 1845 by the Taff Vale Railway (engineer: Isambard Kingdom Brunel).

 The station building came into use in 1843 and was the head office of the TVR until 1862, when new offices were built at Queen Street.
 After this it was let to the consulates of the Netherlands, Belgium, Portugal and Brazil, with separate flagpoles provided for each nation.

 The station was renamed Cardiff Bute Road by the Great Western Railway on 1 July 1924 and given its present name in 1994.